Google Shopping feed optimization is something that most advertisers ignore.

 That’s what we will go through next.

-My overview of optimization priorities have been split into three sections:
+My overview of optimization priorities has been split into three sections:

 If you are mostly curious about how to optimize your feed, feel free to jump to the Optimizing Existing Attributes section.